 Mitchellville is a small community on the east side of the region, just minutes from Altoona, Bondurant and Newton.
 With a population of 2,000, residents of Mitchellville enjoy a close proximity to city amenities with a close-knit community vibe.
 A nearby wildlife refuge, an amusement and water park, a pumpkin patch and corn maze, as well as a casino complete with horse racing provide endless entertainment for young professionals, families and empty nesters.
 Mitchellville also offers public amenities like parks and trails, a public library, city parades and much more.
 Find a community suited for you in Mitchellville.

 Newton offers a rich history, a bright future and an excellent quality of life.
 The city's quality schools have a wide variety of extracurricular opportunities, while smaller class sizes allow students the opportunity to participate in many activities.
 Visitors can enjoy rich cultural experiences, including the Iowa Speedway and the Valle Drive-In, one of the last operating drive-in theaters in the state.
 Guests can also explore the colorful painted murals and unique sculptures found throughout Newton's many parks and trails.
-In addition, Downtown DSM is only thirty minutes away, offering nearby big-city amenities.
+In addition, Downtown DSM is only 30 minutes away, offering nearby big-city amenities.

 Single professionals, young families and empty nesters all can find a home in Norwalk.
 This booming community has excellent schools and an excellent location.
 The bypass conveniently connects Norwalk with the rest of the region.
 Norwalk is a treasure that has been attracting a steady flow of residents over the past decade who want great schools, a superior quality of life, a close-knit community and convenience.
 Norwalk boasts three golf courses, a disc golf course, soccer fields, a new football stadium and tennis courts.